mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 members of the monarchy.
 This was toppled as well and the Maeghenians, despite repeated attempts, proved unable to build a lasting government.
-After several failed experiments with self-rule, the People’s Army took control of the planet and established a modicum of stability.
+After several failed experiments with self-rule, the People's Army took control of the planet and established a modicum of stability.
 While military rule is considered